-TABLE 5.2: SUMMARY OF ADAPTIVE CAPACITY ANALYSIS - MARY E. PIGOTT PRIMARY SCHOOL
+TABLE 5.2: SUMMARY OF ADAPTIVE CAPACITY ANALYSIS- OTTOS COMPREHENSIVE SECONDARY SCHOOL

 DETERMINANT INDICATOR SCORE COMMENTS Infrastructure and Technology 17.
-Can the building withstand the impacts of a hazard in its current condition?[YES = 1; NO = 0] 1 Buildings are in generally fair condition.
-18. Have school buildings/plant been repaired or retrofitted to the building code?[YES = 1; NO = 0] 0 ARE THERE ANY EXISTING BARRIERS TO ADAPTATION?
+Can the building withstand the impacts of a hazard in its current condition?[YES = 1; NO = 0] 1 Based on the observations made during the building condition assessment, there is no immediate concern about the structural integrity of the buildings.
+The buildings are in generally fair condition.
+Nonetheless, it is recommended that the observed defects be remedied as well as some flood mitigation interventions.
+18. Have school buildings/plant been repaired or retrofitted to the building code?[YES = 1; NO = 0] 0 There are planned upgrades to the school, particularly the addition of new classrooms.
+ARE THERE ANY EXISTING BARRIERS TO ADAPTATION?
 Physical/ Ecological/ Climate 19.
 Physical or ecological limits?
 E.g. Does the landscape/physical location/age range and size of the school population limit the range of adaptation options to priority hazards?
-[YES = 1; NO = 0] 1 Flooding has been identified as a priority issue faced by the school however, the school's location (in a fairly urban environment and beside a main road) does not significantly limit the ability to adapt to the challenges presently faced.
-Drainage solutions can be engineered to effectively address the flooding concerns. otimate 20.
-Is climate change likely to exacerbate any of the current hazards?[YES = 1; NO = 0] 0 Particularly drought caused by increased temperatures and rainfall variability, and flooding caused by more intense rainfall events.
-21. Is the rate of climate change likely to outpace adaptation efforts?
-[YES = 1; NO = 0] 1 Not necessarily as there are available technologies, however cost may be the limiting factor.
-Technological 22.
+[YES = 1; NO = 0] 1 20.
+Is climate change likely to exacerbate any of the current hazards?[YES = 1; NO = 0] 0 21.
+Is the rate of climate change likely to outpace adaptation efforts?[YES = 1; NO = 0] 1 Technological 22.
 Technological limits?
 Availability of technological options for adaptation e.g. public address system for warning/early warning; electronic data storage.
 [YES = 1; NO = 0] 1

-TABLE 5.2: SUMMARY OF ADAPTIVE CAPACITY ANALYSIS - MARY E. PIGOTT PRIMARY SCHOOL
+TABLE 5.2: SUMMARY OF ADAPTIVE CAPACITY ANALYSIS - OTTOS COMPREHENSIVE SECONDARY SCHOOL

-Economic23.
+DETERMINANT INDICATOR SCORE COMMENTS Economic 23.
 Financial barriers?
-E.g. Lack of resources may limit the ability of some schools to afford proposed adaptation mechanisms.
-[YES = 1; NO = 0]0The school is government owned so available funding is limited.Information and Skills24.
-Information or cognitive barriers lindividuals tend to prioritize the risks they face, focusing on those they consider - rightly or wrongly - to be the most significant to them at that point in time]?
+E.g. Lack of resources may limit the ability of some schools to afford proposed adaptation mechanisms.[YES = 1; NO = 0] 0 The school is government funded so available funds are limited.
+Information and Skills 24.
+Information or cognitive barriers (individuals tend to prioritize the risks they face, focusing on those they consider - rightly or wrongly - to be the most significant to them at that point in time)?
 E.g. concern about one type of risk is heightened while worry about other risks decreases; lack of experience of climate-related events inhibits adequate responses.
-[YES = 1; NO = 0]0 DETERMINANT INDICATOR SCORE COMMENTS Information(individuals tend to prioritize the risks they face, focusing on those they consider - rightly or wrongly - to be the most significant to them at that point in time)?
-E.g. concern about one type of risk is heightened while worry about other risks decreases; lack of experience of climate-related events inhibits adequate responses.
-Economic resources may limit the ability of some schools to afford proposed adaptation mechanisms.
-0 (individuals tend to prioritize the risks they face, focusing on those they consider - rightly or wrongly - to be the most significant to them at that point in time)?
-E.g. concern about one type of risk is heightened while worry about other risks decreases; lack of experience of climate-related events inhibits adequate responses.
-0 TOTAL 11 MODERATE TOTAL 11 MODERATE
+[YES = 1; NO = 0] 0 TOTAL 14 MODERATE